Do you think that you should feel inspired when you start working on music? You may have a problem.

 If you are only making music for fun, that is fine of course.
 But if you are looking to make a career out of music, it’s a different story.
 If you want to be a professional, you have to start thinking like one.
 Professionals do not want to leave things to chance.
 They pursue results instead of waiting for something to come to them.

 A professional knows that the best ideas often don’t happen before the process.
 They grow out of the process.
-Action allows emergence.
+The action allows emergence.

 That is the true nature of inspiration: You don’t have to begin inspired.
 You can (and often will) still end up inspired through the work.